Skip to main content

 ]

-Multiple prompts in a single file
+Multiple prompts in a single text file

-If you have only one file, you can include multiple prompts in the file, separated by the separator ---.
+If you have only one text file, you can include multiple prompts in the file, separated by the separator ---.
 If you have multiple files, each prompt should be in a separate file.

 Example of a single prompt file with multiple prompts (prompts.txt):